Category Archives: Disney

 Grade: A-

-Cinderella is a lovely 1950 Walt Disney production and a film that rejuvenated the animated film genre after a sluggish 1940s period, thanks in large part to the ravages of World War II.
+Cinderella is a lovely 1950 Walt Disney production that rejuvenated the animated film genre after a sluggish 1940s, thanks to the ravages of World War II.

 The film glistens with goodness and bright colors, offering a charming fairy tale-based story based on hope and “happily ever after”.